ldenken/urlToFile/README.md

 # urlToFile

-A basic command line utility that fetches a url and saves it contents to a file.
+A basic command line utility that fetches a url and saves it contents to a file and creates a JSON download information file.

 ### Download: